Island Baseball League: COVID-19 Guidelines

 The well-being, health, and safety of players and families remains our top priority.
 We are doing everything we can to assess the current situation and make the best available decision for our league.
 We understand that every players situation is different.
 We may have some players who have recently become unemployed or who have family members that are at a greater risk to COVID.
 We are taking all of that into consideration, that is why we are putting this season into the players hands.
 While baseball is important to all of us, the livelihood, safety, and well-being of our families and players is far greater.

-These guidelines are temporary and may be amended during the course of the season.
-We will shape our approach as we learn more information and get more feedback from the state of RI.
+These guidelines are temporary and may be amended during the course of the season by RIDOH and CDC.
 Participants should understand that even with these guidelines, no activity is 100% safe.

 Keeping Participants Socially Distanced

-2. All participants should maintain a six-foot social distancing to the extent possible.
+2. All participants should maintain a 6-foot social distancing to the extent possible exposure.
 This includes batting cages, pre-game warm-ups and pregame umpire/manager rules reviews.

 3. Dugouts to be open to only the next three hitters in the offensive line up or up to three players during defense.
 Where possible, all other players will spread six feet out behind the dugouts, down the fence lines, etc.